 This document has been reproduced exactly as received from the person or organization originating it.
-Points of view or opinions stated in this document are those of the authors and do not necessaril represent the official position or policies of the National Institute
+Points of view or opinions stated in this document are those of the authors and do not necessarily represent the official position or policies of the National Institute of Justice.

-Permission to reproduce this copyrighted material has been
+Permission to reproduce this copyrighted material has been granted, by granted by PUBLIC Domain/LEAA/NIJ to the National Criminal Justice Reference Service (NCJRS)

-Public Domain/LEAA/NIJ

-U.S. Dept. of Justice
+U.S. Dept. of Justice-